jinpf/CCN_Note/ccndc usage.md

 #ccndc simple usage
 Command `ccndc` can be used to configure FIB and routing strategy.
-Use cmd `ccndc -h` can see it\`s usage.
+Use cmd `ccndc -h` for it\`s detail usage.

 To create a UDP or TCP tunnel to remote ccnd and create route toward it, use the following command :
 <!--lang:shell-->